Types of Cancer Diets

 Gerson Therapy Cancer Diet

 Gerson Therapy is an alternative cancer treatment program with a strict dietary plan.
 German doctor Max Gerson developed it in the early 20th century.
-It is sometimes referred to as the Gerson regimen or method.
+It is also known as the Gerson regimen or method.

 • Drink 20 pounds of crushed and juiced fruit and vegetables daily